 1. They Are Always Correcting People

 Control freaks cannot tolerate mistakes, both their own and of those around them.
-They feel compelled to obsessively point out and correct the mistakes of the people around them.
-Mistakes make them angry, frustrated, and anxious.
+They exhibit obsessive behavior and feel compelled to point out and correct the mistakes of the people around them.
+Mistakes make them angry, frustrated and anxious.

 A control freak will correct you whenever they get the opportunity.
 They will make sure to let you know if you pronounce a word incorrectly or misspell a word in an SMS.
 They will also point out if you provide an irrational argument.
 If they think that your social etiquette is off, they won’t even hesitate for a second to let you know – even if that means embarrassing you in public.
 If you do something inappropriate or wrong, you won’t ever hear the end of it.